MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 ## Memory available for VMs

-Azure Stack is built as a hyper-converged cluster of compute and storage.
+Azure Stack Hub is built as a hyper-converged cluster of compute and storage.
 The convergence allows for the sharing of the hardware, referred to as a scale unit.
-In Azure Stack, a scale unit provides the availability and scalability of resources.
-A scale unit consists of a set of Azure Stack servers, referred to as hosts or nodes.
+In Azure Stack Hub, a scale unit provides the availability and scalability of resources.
+A scale unit consists of a set of Azure Stack Hub servers, referred to as hosts or nodes.
 The infrastructure software is hosted within a set of VMs and shares the same physical servers as the tenant VMs.
-All Azure Stack VMs are then managed by the scale unit's Windows Server clustering technologies and individual Hyper-V instances.
-The scale unit simplifies the acquisition and management Azure Stack.
-The scale unit also allows for the movement and scalability of all services across Azure Stack, tenant and infrastructure.
+All Azure Stack Hub VMs are then managed by the scale unit's Windows Server clustering technologies and individual Hyper-V instances.
+The scale unit simplifies the acquisition and management Azure Stack Hub.
+The scale unit also allows for the movement and scalability of all services across Azure Stack Hub, tenant and infrastructure.

-You can review a pie chart in the administration portal that shows the free and used memory in Azure Stack like below:
+You can review a pie chart in the administration portal that shows the free and used memory in Azure Stack Hub like below:

 ![physical memory on Azure Stack Hub](media/azure-stack-manage-storage-shares/physical-memory-on-azure-stack-hub.png)